 "Does Ms. Annabeth Chase have any connections to this?"

-August 18th, 1999
+August 18th, 1998

 Sally looked up so see that her husband had entered the room.
 She hadn't noticed him.
 Poseidon beamed down at her.
 She could feel pride almost radiating off her husband.
 They had a son.
-A perfectly healthy and whether it was just her motherly part of her or not, a beautiful son at that.
+A perfectly healthy, and whether it was just her motherly part of her or not, a beautiful son at that.

 They glanced down again to see Percy open his eyes and give a little smile along with an incoherent sound.

-"What?"
+"Oh?"
 Sally asked, half curious and half bemused as she shifted in her bed to make herself more comfortable.

 "Yes."
 The two answered simultaneously.

 "You're free to go.
 Percy's a healthy baby boy and you're not having any post-birth health issues.
 Although if you wish to spend the night here we're happy to accommodate you."